annefried/annefried.github.io/_pages/publications.md

 2024
 ----

+Wei Zhou, Mohsen Mesgar, Heike Adel, and Annemarie Friedrich. <strong>FREB-TQA: A Fine-Grained Robustness Evaluation Benchmark for Table Question Answering.</strong>
+In Proceedings of 2024 Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL). <i>(to appear)</i>

 Lukas Lange, Marc Müller, Ghazaleh Haratinezhad Torbati, Dragan Milchevski, Patrick Grau, Subhash Pujari and Annemarie Friedrich.
  <strong>AnnoCTR: A Dataset for Detecting and Linking Entities, Tactics, and Techniques
 in Cyber Threat Reports.</strong> In Proceedings of LREC-COLING 2024 - The 2024 Joint International